OpenEvalProject/evals/manuscripts/elife-58971/v1/manuscript.md

 These data indicate that prior qualifications do not explain the subsequent award gap in cell biology, at least at the resolution that the A-level grading system permits.
 This is in line with other admission studies at UK universities (Amos and Doku, 2019; Broeke and Nicholls, 2007; Woolf et al., 2013).

-## Dissecting cell biology course components at the level of good grades
+### Dissecting cell biology course components at the level of good grades

 In all year 1, year 2 and year 3 courses in the study, proportionally fewer BAME students were awarded final good grades than white students (Figure 2A, B and E).
 That the award gap has appeared by year 1 has also been reported for the University of Nottingham (Amos and Doku, 2019) and is the case for all undergraduate degrees at UCL (Figure 2F).
 The average gap in good grades awarded each year of study in cell biology (~8–13%) and across UCL (~7–11%) were similar (Figure 2, compare E and F, final mark).
 This suggests that the gaps identified in cell biology are in the range expected for students studying at UCL.
 Note the UCL award gap each year of study (starting the year 2016–18) were higher (~7–11%; Figure 2F) than the final degree classification (average 5.7%; 13,715 UK and international students starting the graduation year 2016–2018).
 One likely reason is that for most degrees, a defined number of worse performing courses are automatically excluded when calculating the final classification.

 ![Figure 2.](https://cdn.elifesciences.org/articles/58971/elife-58971-fig2-v1.jpg)

 **Figure 2.:** Percentage of BAME and white students in each cohort (shown in Table 1) that were awarded good grades in cell biology for the final course mark in the (A) year 1–2 pathway and (B) year 3 study; and the exam and coursework components in the (C) year 1–2 pathway and in the (D) year 3 study.
 (E) Difference in the percentage of white and BAME students awarded a good mark (first or 2i) for each year of the cell biology course (data shown in A-D) based on the mean of all four cohorts or courses (means and SEMs are reported in Figure 2—source data 1).
 (F) Difference in mean proportion of good grades awarded to all white and BAME students at UCL in 2016, 2017 and 2018 for each year of study (years 1, 2 and 3).
 Total number of students that completed the course = 792; in the year 1–2 pathway = 344 (167 BAME, 177 white); in the year 3 study = 448 (205 BAME, 243 white).
-22 students were excluded (12 due to unknown ethnicity; 10 did not complete the course).Figure 2—source data 1.
+22 students were excluded (12 due to unknown ethnicity; 10 did not complete the course).

 For 11 out of 12 sets of marks studied, this award gap seemed largely derived from the exam component of the course (Figure 2C–E).
 The average exam gaps were similar in year 1 and 2 at over 13% each, and most pronounced in year 3 at nearly 17% (Figure 2E).
 Whether the peak in year 3 is a trend needs to be more widely tested.
 No exam gap was detected in year 2, cohort 4 (Figure 2C).
 However, a gap overall was still observed for this group (Figure 2A).
 This was explained by a longer ‘tail’ of lower exam marks for BAME students which resulted in fewer BAME students (61.3%; 23/36) being able to use their coursework grade to obtain a good final mark compared to white students (88.5%; 23/26).